 Tawny Owl Calling Survey

-The Tawny Owl Calling Survey has now finished - huge thanks to all that participated and made this survey a success.
+The Tawny Owl Calling Survey took place during 2018/19 - huge thanks to all that participated and made this survey a success.
 The results of the survey are now being analysed by BTO scientists.

 Data collection is now complete for this project.

 - 09/2018 - survey began

 The survey aimed to explore the impact of artificial light pollution and other aspects of urbanisation as well as environmental conditions on the likelihood of hearing Tawny Owls and seasonal changes in Tawny Owl calling behaviour.